Frequently asked questions

 Organisational onboarding usually covers:

-- roles and points of contact for submission and access handling
+- roles and points of contact for submission and access requests

-- legal and compliance alignment, including a Data Processing Agreement (DPA) where applicable
+- legal and GDPR arrangements, including a Data Processing Agreement (DPA) where applicable

 - practical support for a first submission

-The exact setup depends on the organisation, the data, and the local governance process.
+The exact setup depends on the organisation, the data, and its own decision- making process.

 What responsibilities remain with the organisation?

-The organisation responsible for the data remains responsible for data governance, ethical and legal compliance, access conditions, and access decisions.
+The organisation responsible for the data remains responsible for who may use the data, following legal and ethical requirements, the access conditions, and access decisions.

-FEGA Sweden provides infrastructure, support, and operational processes for submission, storage, discovery, and controlled access.
-However, FEGA Sweden does not take over the organisation’s responsibility for ensuring that the data can be shared under the relevant ethical approval, participant information, legal basis, confidentiality rules, and local governance procedures.
+FEGA Sweden provides the technical service, support, and practical processes for submission, storage, finding data, and controlled access.
+It does not take over the organisation’s responsibility for ensuring that the data can be shared under the relevant ethical approval, participant information, legal basis, confidentiality rules, and local procedures.

-Does having a Data Processing Agreement mean that an organisation is onboarded?
+Does a Data Processing Agreement mean that an organisation is onboarded?

 Not necessarily.
 A Data Processing Agreement is often part of organisational onboarding, but it does not by itself mean that the organisation is ready to complete submissions through FEGA Sweden.

-Full onboarding also requires agreed roles, contacts, and operational procedures for submission and access handling.
+Full organisational onboarding also requires agreed roles, contacts, ways of working, and responsibilities for submission and access requests.

 A suitable first contact is usually someone at the Swedish organisation with responsibility for research data management, legal coordination, data protection, infrastructure, or support for researchers who need to share sensitive human data.